 The Netmail Archive Email Archiving and Migration Solution

 Having completed the archiving process, the migration from GroupWise to Exchange took place over a weekend.
-“We set aside a few days of preparation before the go-live date, but it was pretty transparent to our user community, who are still talking about it.
+“We set aside a few days of preparation before the go-live date, but it was pretty transparent to our user community, who are still talking about how simple it was.
 Even our CEO praised the migration as being seamless,” says Evans.